British School at Athens

 The School was founded in 1886 as the fourth such institution in Greece (the earlier being the French, German, and American).
 For most of its existence, it focused on supporting, directing and facilitating British-based research in Classical Studies and Archaeology, but in recent years, it has broadened that focus to all areas of Greek Studies.
 It has made notable contributions in the fields of epigraphy and the history of Modern Greece.

 It is defined by Hellenic law to be a "foreign archaeological school" with a very specific meaning.
 In addition to being trusted with antiquities in Greece, it serves as an agent for the Hellenic utilisation of British resources in Greece.
 Only the BSA can assign projects to British institutions, and it may only do so with permission of the Minister of Culture.

-The BSA's activities include a regular programme of lectures and seminars, a series of scholarships and bursaries, Athens-based courses for undergraduates, postgraduates and teachers, as well as archaeological fieldwork.
+The BSA's activities include a regular programme of lectures and seminars, a series of scholarships and bursaries, the publication of a research journal, reports, monographs and online works, Athens-based courses for undergraduates, postgraduates and teachers, as well as archaeological fieldwork.
 The Directors, who have included many distinguished figures, have tended to be in Greece for only part of the year, keeping roles in the UK or elsewhere.